site.btaMedia Review: May 10

 VICTORY DAY CELEBRATIONS - DUPNITSA

 NOVA TV reports a scandal in the western town of Dupnitsa after the local socialist Mayor, Parvan Dangov, decided to raise the Russian flag in front of the tow hall building on Europe Day, May 9, which is also when Russia celebrates Victory Day and the defeat of Nazi Germany.
 Russian songs praising Russia's victory in World War II were also played on the sound system.
 Dangov categorically stated that he was not looking for provocations, but the Russian flag caused a wave of disapproval in Dupnitsa.
-The flag was removed thee times by a local Municipal Councillor and MP candidate Nikolay Tabakov.
+The flag was removed three times by a local Municipal Councillor and MP candidate Nikolay Tabakov.

 /MY/